 All artwork speaks the same language through a vocabulary of eight terms expressed in infinite ways.
-We all understand the vocabulary of art subconciously, recognizing how it’s applied enriches our experience of art, and allows for nuanced discussion of artworks and appreciation of the artist's passion and skill.
-The vocabulary of art is known as the Formal Elements of Design, and is made up of line, shape, form, space, color, texture, motion, and time.
+We all understand the vocabulary of art subconsciously, but recognizing how it’s applied enriches our experience of art and allows for nuanced discussion of artworks and appreciation of the artist's passion and skill.
+The vocabulary of art is made up of the Formal Elements of Design: line, shape, form, space, color, texture, motion, and time.

-Color is the possibly the most complex tool at the artist's disposal.
-Color is scientifically defined as the light that reflects off illumated objects, whose pigmentation absorb some wavelengths, and the wavelengths that remain enter the eye.
-The colors we see are part of the visible spectrum: red, orange, yellow, green, blue, and indigo, but these colors combine into millions of percevable colors.
+Color is possibly the most complex tool at the artist's disposal.
+Color is scientifically defined as the light that reflects off illuminated objects, whose pigmentation absorbs some wavelengths, and the wavelengths that remain enter the eye.
+The colors we see are part of the visible spectrum: red, orange, yellow, green, blue, and indigo, but these colors combine into millions of perceivable colors.
 To talk about the variations of colors, we use the terms hue, value, and intensity.
 Hue defines the range the color sits within, like a greenish yellow or a yellowy green.
 Value is the relative lightness or darkness of the color, and intensity is the relative brightness or dullness of the color.

 Motion is the movement or change of an object over time.
 In art motion can be applied to sculpture, called kinetic sculpture, and is a natural element of video and performance art.

 The effect of time on artwork is an oft overlooked element of design.
 All objects change over time, though in different ways.
 A stone artifact from 30,000 BCE may be nearly unchanged from the time of its creation, but paintings fade.
 Time is also part of how we consume art.
 A book may take weeks to read, and that time creates a different context for the experience than an article read in minutes.
 Video uses time the same way a painter uses negative space, employing pacing, momentum, and balance over the length of the film.